wimsio/wimscardano/White Paper.md

 6. Create awareness about blockchain benefits, such as fast global transactions, immutable systems, secure and affordable services.
 7. Implement best practices from centralized and decentralized worlds.
 8. Influence gender change in many large organizations globally.
-9. Use the WIM Token (WIMT) for fundraising and stakeholder voting.
+9. Use the WIM Token ($WIMT ) for fundraising and stakeholder voting.
 Develop a popular and efficient WIM blockchain and WIM coin, a digital currency for shoppers.

 Women will be incorporated into groups to compete in creating blockchains, distributed applications, smart contracts, exchanges, wallets, mining, training, and solutions to eliminate abuse.